 Is it time for your first meeting with an estate planning attorney?
 We understand that the initial meeting with an estate planning attorney can be a stressful event.

-Estate Planning: What You Need to Know was created as a guide to help you better understand the estate planning process.
+Estate Planning: You Have to Start in Order to Finish was created as a guide to help you better understand the estate planning process.
 In this book we will cover commonly asked questions on topics such as: durable power of attorneys; wills; trusts; living wills; insurance; gifting and tax rules; children and marriage; pet trusts; and how to avoid probate.

 Governor Rick Snyder signed into law two bills, Public Acts 330 and 331, that modernize Michigan’s trust laws by allowing domestic asset protection trusts (“DAPTs”) for the first time in the state.
 With its adoption of the Qualified Dispositions in Trusts Act (the “Act”) last month, Michigan joined 16 other states that allow for the creation of DAPTs.
 The new laws go into effect on March 8, 2017.